 The trolleybus company in Valparaíso, Chile, expressed interest in buying some of the vehicles, and the trolleybus line under construction in nearby Quito, Ecuador, considered them as well.
 But nothing happened.
 The surviving trolleybuses were gathered at the depot on Av.
 Chile and in a field near Parque Jaime Duque at Briceño, 40 km north of the capital.
 Many of the vehicles, such as the articulated Romanians, had never carried passengers.
 A newspaper editorial lamented "the poor man's funeral" that was accorded a vital chapter in the city's transport history.
 Bogotá inaugurated the first section of its reserved-lane diesel bus system called Transmilenio on 1 January 2001.

 In 2007 a satellite view on Google Earth revealed that 42 trolleybuses were still sitting in the yard on Av.
 Chile [see map] – sixteen years after the system had closed!
 Chilean trolleybus enthusiast Pablo Serra went to Bogotá in October 2007 and took the following four photographs (among others):

-All the vehicles in the yard are 2-axle Romanian DACs.
-In the photograph above note number 003 on the right, which is shown in another picture on this page.
-In the photograph below note that one of the trolleybuses is numbered 098, a fact that suggests that Bogotá purchased more than 48 DACs, as was previously thought [Pablo Serra]:
+All the vehicles in the yard seemed to be 2-axle Romanian DACs.
+In the photograph below, note that the trolleybus far left is numbered 098, a fact that suggests that Bogotá purchased more than 48 DACs, as was previously thought [Pablo Serra]:

 The interior of a DAC [Pablo Serra]: